celo-org/celo-l2-node-docker-compose/README.md

 ## Running a challenger

-> In principal, running a challenger is the same as being a node-operator with an additional service running that
-> compares the proposped dispute-game L2 state-root with it's locally synced L2 state.
-> Whenever the proposed state-root does not match the operators local state,
-> a challenge is published to the L1 and the proposer is forced to compute a zk-proof for the proposed state-root.
+> In principle, running a challenger is essentially the same as operating an L2 node, with an additional service that compares the proposed dispute game L2 state root with its locally synced L2 state.
+Whenever the proposed state root does not match the operator's local state, the challenger publishes a challenge to L1 and the proposer is required to compute a zk-proof for the proposed state root.
->
-> This mechanism requires that the challenger operator should run as much L2 infrastructure as possible themselves and
+> This mechanism requires the challenger operator to run as much of the L2 infrastructure as possible locally and to avoid relying on third-party services without independently deriving consensus.
-> shouldn't trust an external party's service without deriving consensus locally.
-> Since the state-root has to be compared to historic state-roots of up to around a week ago the operator has to run a local L2 archive node.
+> Because the state root must be compared to historical state roots up to approximately one week old, the operator must run a local L2 archive node.
-> Also, in order to guarantee being able to fully derive the L2 state from consensus L1 data, the challenger operator should run their own
-> eigenda-proxy service and not connect to a public S3 batch-cache.
+> In order to ensure the ability to fully derive the L2 state from consensus L1 data, the challenger operator should also run a dedicated EigenDA proxy service rather than connecting to a public S3-backed batch cache.

-Please follow prior steps on how to run a node, and configure it to be an [archive-node](https://docs.celo.org/infra-partners/operators/run-node#running-an-archive-node).
+Refer to the previous instructions on how to run a node and configure it as an archive node.
-It is possible to run the archive node with snap-sync instead of full-sync, but this means that you have to wait around a week until you can verify the validity of older but active games.
+It is possible to run the archive node with snap sync instead of full sync; however, in that case you must wait approximately one week before you can verify the validity of older but still active games.
-During that period the challenger will observe `"missing trie node ... state is not available"` errors.
+During this period, the challenger will observe errors of the form `missing trie node ... state is not available`.

 ### Required steps